smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 1)  The column does not apply to the other columns in the record.
 2)  The column applies, but the information is unknown.

-Because NULL markers represent the absence of a value, NULL markers can be a source of much confusion and trouble for developers.
+Because NULL markers represent the absence of a value, they can cause significant confusion and trouble for developers.
 To best understand NULL markers, one must understand the three-valued logic of **TRUE**, **FALSE**, or **UNKNOWN**, and recognize how NULL markers are treated within the different constructs of the SQL language.

 Because NULL markers do not represent a value, SQL has two conditions specific to the SQL language:
 1)  `IS NULL`